-Patients receiving ramucirumab can develop high blood pressure.
-Your blood pressure should be monitored at least every 2 weeks.
-If severe hypertension develops, ramucirumab should be discontinued until your blood pressure is controlled with medication.
+This medication can cause high blood pressure (hypertension).
+Patients should have their blood pressure checked regularly during therapy.
+Any hypertension should be treated appropriately.
+If hypertension cannot be controlled, the medication may be stopped.
 Signs of hypertension to report to your team include: blurry vision, nosebleed, headache and fatigue.

 Your oncology team can recommend medications to relieve diarrhea.
 Also, try eating low-fiber, bland foods, such as white rice and boiled or baked chicken.
 Avoid raw fruits, vegetables, whole grain breads, cereals and seeds.
 Soluble fiber is found in some foods and absorbs fluid, which can help relieve diarrhea.
 Foods high in soluble fiber include: applesauce, bananas (ripe), canned fruit, orange sections, boiled potatoes, white rice, products made with white flour, oatmeal, cream of rice, cream of wheat, and farina.
 Drink 8-10 glasses on non-alcoholic, un-caffeinated fluid a day to prevent dehydration.